Deltares/hydromt/docs/dev/migrating-to-v1.rst

 [project.entry-points."hydromt.models"]
 core = "hydromt.models"
 ```

-To have v1 or core recognise there are a few new requiremetns:
+To have post v1 core recognise there are a few new requirements:
 1. There must be a dedicated seperate submodule for each of the plugins you want to implement (i.e. components, models and drivers need their own submodule)
 2. These submodules must have an `__init__.py` and this file must specify a `__all__` attribute.
 3. All objects listed in the `__all__` attribute will be made available as plugins in the relevant catagory.
 This means these submodules should not re-export anything that is not a plugin.